pypa/packaging.python.org/source/guides/analyzing-pypi-package-downloads.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To group by monthly downloads, use the ``TIMESTAMP_TRUNC`` function.
 Also
 filtering by this column reduces corresponding costs.
-(Warning: This query
-processes over 500 GB of data.)

 ::